 What we do with your personal data Lawful basis for processing Improve our billing service Smart data allows us to provide more accurate bills (actual meter reads, not estimates) without you having to take a meter read, or us sending out meter readers.
 Legal obligation Improved network efficiency Real consumption figures (anonymised) allow us to see how much water is being used within the network, rather than relying on estimates.
-Legal obligation Check remotely for any leaks Public task This helps you avoid paying for water going to waste Improving asset maintenance Public task Smart meter data shows us at once where a meter has failed so we can repair it promptly.
+Legal obligation Check remotely for any leaks This helps you avoid paying for water going to waste Public task Improving asset maintenance Smart meter data shows us at once where a meter has failed so we can repair it promptly.
 This reduces leakage and water waste.
-Improving customer services Legitimate interests Smart meters give you daily, weekly and monthly consumption data so you can understand your usage better and reduce your bills.
+Public task Improving customer services Smart meters give you daily, weekly and monthly consumption data so you Legitimate interests can understand your usage better and reduce your bills.
 You will no longer have to send us meter readings, which saves your time.
 Looking at your consumption data, we can offer you tips on water saving customised for your own usage.
-Helping us to help customers better Legitimate interests Daily smart reads help us to manage the customer Move In, Move Out process better.
+Helping us to help customers better Daily smart reads help us to manage the customer Move In, Move Out process better.
 Electronic meter reading saves you, and us, time all round.
 Accurate data means we can answer account queries more easily.
 We will also be better placed to identify empty properties.
-Helping demand management Legitimate interests Helping demand management Having real water consumption readings (anonymised) helps us compare the volume of water used as against the amount we put into the network.
+Legitimate interests Helping demand management Having real water consumption readings (anonymised) helps us compare the volume of water used as against the amount we put into the network.
 This helps us with managing leakage.
-Legitimate interests Having real water consumption readings (anonymised) helps us compare the volume of water used as against the amount we put into the network.
-This Legitimate interests Legitimate interests
+Legitimate interests Research The aggregated, anonymised smart meter data helps us analyse the performance of our water network and plan our supply strategy for the years ahead.
+Legitimate interests